To Shuffle or not to Shuffle: Auditing DP-SGD with Shuffling: Background

 \fdp is useful, e.g., in the context of auditing (introduced in Section~\ref{sec:dpaudit}), as it is equivalent to \approxdp for specific trade-off functions and can be used to efficiently compare the empirical power of adversaries with theoretical guarantees, as we do later in the paper.

-\ccs{\descr{Privacy Loss Distribution (PLD).} The PLD formalism~\cite{koskela2020computing} is a useful technique first proposed to derive tight theoretical guarantees for DP mechanisms.
+\descr{Privacy Loss Distribution (PLD).} The PLD formalism~\cite{koskela2020computing} is useful to derive tight theoretical guarantees for DP mechanisms.
 In recent work~\cite{nasr2023tight}, PLD has also been used to tightly audit DP-SGD (Poisson) by using the given PLD to estimate the corresponding trade-off function.
-However, while the PLD for DP-SGD (Poisson) is known, deriving the PLD for DP-SGD (Shuffle) is still an active area of research~\cite{chua2024private,chua2024scalable}. }
+However, while the PLD for DP-SGD (Poisson) is known, deriving the PLD for DP-SGD (Shuffle) is still an active area of research~\cite{chua2024private,chua2024scalable}.